 7. Hoard Knowledge

 A treasure trove of computerized information, Wolfram Alpha has the answer to every question.
-From computer science and mathematics to history and the arts, this website and app literal puts the world’s knowledge into the palm of your hand.
+From computer science and mathematics to history and the arts, this website and app literally puts the world’s knowledge into the palm of your hand.

 8. Make the Count

 Trying to hit word counts isn’t always easy.
 In fact, it can be a grueling battle for many people.
 4theWords makes that battle literal by transforming your word count goals into epic quests, legendary items, and battles with monsters.
 Written Kitten makes that battle adorable with a new kitten image every time you hit a word goal!
+Also check out Zotero or Citation Generator for easy-to-use research and citation guidance when formatting your references and bibliographies.

 9. Map Your Notes